Stephen Barnwell

 S T A T E M E N T

-The best way to challenge authority is to steal its voice.
-Only governments are authorized to create money, so I take the vocabulary of government and use it to speak out against authority.
+The iconography of financial documents provokes a perception of inherent value.
+I exploit that response, using the stolen sense of authority to amplify my voice.
+Only governments are authorized to create money, so I take the vocabulary of government and use it to speak out against authority and to challenge societal assumptions.
+The visual language of authority also extends into the world of capitalism in the form of stock and bond certificates.
+I simultaneously enjoy the richness and extravagance of this kind of imagery while also using it to explore political and socially relevant concepts, often employing satire.
+By appropriating the visual language of government, my work acquires a false perception of authority or history, as well as a sense of purpose or functionality.
 I subvert the language of power to criticize power.
-The visual language of authority also extends into the world of capitalism in the form of stock certificates.
-I subvert this language as well to comment on economic and corporate issues.
-By appropriating the visual language of commerce, my work acquires a false perception of authority or history, as well as a sense of purpose or functionality.